christophsax/seasonal/README.md

 ### Inspect tool

 The `inspect` function is a graphical tool for choosing a seasonal adjustment model.
-It uses the `manipulate` package and can only be used with the (free) [RStudio IDE][rstudio].
+Since seasonal 0.62, it uses the *shiny* package and can now used without RStudio.
+To install the latest version of shiny, type:

+    install.packages("shiny")

 The goal of `inspect` is to summarize all relevant options, plots and statistics that should be usually considered. `inspect` uses a `"seas"` object as its only argument:

     inspect(m)

 The `inspect` function opens an interactive window that allows for the manipulation of a number of arguments.
 It offers several views to analyze the series graphically.
 With each change, the adjustment process and the visualizations are recalculated.
-Summary statistics are shown in the R console.
-The views in `inspect` are customizable, see the examples in `?inspect`.
+Summary statistics are shown in the first tab.
+The last tab offers access to all series that can be produced with X-13.
+The views in `inspect` are also customizable, see the examples in `?inspect`.

-With the 'Show static call' option, a replicable static call is also shown in the console.
-Note that this option will double the time for recalculation, as the static function also performs a test of the static call.

 ### License